 Modern security products are capable of a wide variety of response actions, like automatically blocking network traffic, quarantining files, triggering response actions via API integrations, and sinkholing malicious domains.
 However, not all responses can or should be automated.
 Serious incidents need human intelligence to understand the severity and impact of an incident before responding.

 Efficient security responses require that both investigative capabilities and response actions fit into existing workflows, allowing analysts to get an alert, complete an investigation, and take action rapidly.
 ExtraHop Reveal(x) provides instant access to the raw packets, enriched metadata, and metrics to accelerate the investigation and threat hunting process.

 Whether a response is manual or automated, robust and flexible API integrations with technologies like EDR, NGFW, SIEM, cloud service provider (CSP) infrastructure controls and SOAR are critical.
 They ensure analysts have access to the data they need, when they need it.
 Leveraging API integrations means analysts can perform rapid detailed investigations and can immediately deep dive into the information that matters.

 Can Your NDR Vendor Capture Them All?

 When you're shopping for new network security solutions, make sure to have conversations about all these flags.
-Scale and fidelity of data, security and performance insights, the right data for ML, and decryption are all critical focus areas for NDR products, and every vendor should be able to clearly describe their approach to these challenges.
+Scale and fidelity of data, security and performance insights, the right data for ML, decryption and best-in-class integrations are all critical focus areas for NDR products.
+Any vendor you talk to should be able to clearly describe their approach to each of these challenges.